tip-org/tools-paper/paper.md

 #### Theory exploration by QuickSpec

 TIP is integrated with the theory exploration system QuickSpec[@quickspec].
-QuickSpec only accepts Haskell input, to TIP is used to translate the theory to Haskell, and QuickSpec's conjectures are translated back into TIP formulas.
+QuickSpec only accepts Haskell input, so TIP is used to translate the theory to Haskell, and QuickSpec's conjectures are translated back into TIP formulas.
 This allows theorem provers to use this theory exploration in their tools.